 6.1.
 Project set-up, maintainability, and security.
-On the project set-up and maintainability, the presented web service does fulfil the need for an extensible trustworthy software by being an open, FOSS project itself, prohibiting vendor lock-in and standards lock-in, and ensuring the crucial option to examine the platform itself.
+On the project setup and maintainability, the presented web service does fulfil the need for an extensible trustworthy software by being an open, FOSS project itself, prohibiting vendor lock-in and standards lock-in, and ensuring the crucial option to examine the platform itself.
 The ERS focuses on one specific problem: creating and examining ERCs for aiding scholarly peer review so that code central to claims made in a submission can be evaluated (cf. Hawkins, 2019).
-It does not solve data curation or storage, nor has it measures to evaluate quality of data, software, or the scientific merit.
-This reduction, albeit the internal complexity of the tools, improves the usability and extensibility.
+It does not solve data curation or storage, nor does it have measures to evaluate quality of data, software, or scientific merit.
+This narrow aim, even https://libraryofcongress.github.io/bagit-python/ primer, a file format probably deemed "simple" be geospatial data researchers[14].